 You conduct administrative or management activities at places that aren't fixed locations of the business, like in a car or a hotel room.

-You occasionally conduct minimal administrative or management activities at a fixed location outside your home.
+You sometimes conduct minimal administrative or management activities at a fixed location outside your home.

 You have suitable space to conduct administrative or management activities outside your home.
 However, you choose to use the home office for those activities.

-If you work in more than 1 trade or business, follow IRS guidelines to find out if your home office is the principal place of business for each.
+More Than One Trade or Business If you work in more than one trade or business, follow IRS guidelines to find out if your home office is the principal place of business for each.

-A home office might be the main place of business for more than 1 activity.
-However, each activity conducted in the office must meet all requirements for the deduction.
+A home office might be the main place of business for more than one activity.
+However, each activity you conducted in the office must meet all requirements for the deduction.
 Otherwise, you won't meet the exclusive-use test for any activity.

-Direct expenses to the business part of your home -- like painting and repairs in the area used for business
+Direct expenses to the business part of your home -- like painting and repairs in the area you use for business

-Business percentage of indirect expenses for maintaining and running your entire home, like expenses for:
+Business percentage of indirect expenses for maintaining and running your entire home.
+This could include these expenses:

 You can't deduct expenses for landscaping or lawn care unless you show a business purpose.
 Ex: You're in a lawn-care business, and you use your lawn as a display to potential clients.